amitmerchant1990/urlcolorup/README.md

 jQuery URL ColorUP
 ===============

-I've made this plugin which allows it to automatically highlight URLs in textareas like those on Twitter.
+The plugin allows it to automatically highlight URLs in textareas like those on Twitter.

 You can find more information about this plugin below :